 Spayed, or altered females are known as Sprites.
 Intact females are known as Jills.

 When a Jill comes into season, her vulva will become swollen.

 If you notice your female has a swollen vulva she needs to be seen by a vet, regardless of whether or not she is spayed/altered!!!!

 – In spayed females (Sprites), a swollen vulva is a sign of Adrenal Disease, which requires treatment.

-[Another option is to pair your female with a V-Hob, a male ferret who has been given a vasectomy and thus “shoot blanks” and cannot impregnate a female.
-Since a V-Hob retains his testicles, he retains his hormonal drive and will still mate with a female in heat This method should be used by (or with the help of) a very experienced ferret owner or breeder only!]
+[Another option is to pair your female with a V-Hob, a male ferret who has been given a vasectomy and thus “shoots blanks” and cannot impregnate a female.
+Since a V-Hob retains his testicles, he retains his hormonal drive and will still mate with a female in heat.
+This method should be used by (or with the help of) a very experienced ferret owner or breeder only!]

 Without immediate care, an in-season Jill can become severely anemic, eventually leading to death.

 Absolutely do NOT breed your jill to bring her out of season!